 A few minutes of quiet reflection before you begin any undertaking can save you many hours executing the task.
 When you get up early and plan your day in advance, you tend to be more calm, clear-headed, and creative throughout the day.

-Time Management Tip #4: Organizational Skills
+Time Management Skill #4: Fine-tune Your Organizational Skills

 As much as 30 percent of working time today is spent looking for misplaced items.
 These are things that are lost because they have not been filed correctly.
 Does this sound familiar to you?
 There are few activities so frustrating as spending your valuable time looking for misplaced materials because no thought was given to a filing and retrieval system.

 The best and simplest of all filing systems is an alphabetical system.
 In conjunction with a filing system, you should have a master list or record of all your files in a single place.
 This master list gives you the title of each file and tells you where the file is located.

 Your internal prime time is the time of day, according to your body clock, when you are the most alert and productive.
 For most people, this is in the morning.
 For some people, however, it is in the evening.
 Occasionally, a writer, an artist, or an entertainer may find that her prime time is in the early hours of the morning

 It is important that you be aware of your internal prime time so that you can schedule your most important projects accordingly to increase productivity.
 Your most important work usually requires that you be at your very best, rested, alert, and creative.
 What time of the day do you most feel this way?